-LTP-III tariff, a chance should be given to him to explain the reason and then only load based tariff and LTP -III is a demand based tariff.
-It is proposed that an LTP - I consumer can switch over to LTP - III tariff, if he desires.
+Response of the Petitioner: The petitioner has submitted that LTP-I is a connected load based tariff and LTP -III is a demand based tariff.
+It is proposed that an LTP -I consumer can switch over to LTP -III tariff, if he desires.